Ashland, Virginia, USA

 Originally constructed in 1979, Bear Island was the first mill in the country to utilize a grinding and steam pressure technique to produce pulp.
 This thermomechanical pulping process drastically reduces air and water pollution and eliminates the strong smells associated with traditional chemical pulp and paper mills.
 The mill’s recycled pulp mill, which was implemented in 1994, runs continuously, converting old newspapers and magazines into high-grade recycled pulp.

 focus on community

 Through its employees and policies, Bear Island takes an active role in the Hanover County community.
 Whenever possible, Bear Island supports local businesses for services and supplies, including donating facility space for the Hanover County fire department.
-And the mill’s dedicated employees stay involved through donations of time and supplies to a wide range of local organizations, including the RAFT House mental health facility and local childcare centers.
+And the mill’s dedicated employees stay involved through donations of time and supplies to a wide range of local organizations.

 bear island location